Durosanya/Globox_project_codes/technical_summary.md

 - **Population:**  A total number of 48943 users were examined in the test groups out of which 24343 was randomly allocated into the control group while 24600 into the treatment group.

-- **Duration:** The start and end dates of the experiments are 2023-01-25 and 2023-02-06 respectiveky, making it a duration of 12 days in total.
+- **Duration:** The start and end dates of the experiments are 2023-01-25 and 2023-02-06 respectively, making it a duration of 12 days in total.

 - **Success Metrics:** The success of the display banner was evaluated by comparing conversion rates between the test and control groups, with a significance level of 5% and a confidence interval of 95%.
 Additionally, the average total spend per group was analyzed, also at a significance level of 5% and a confidence interval of 95%.